Data Sources and Methods

 Data Sources and Methods for Daily Maps

-Hotspot locations are obtained from multiple sources:
+The Fire M3 hotspots are obtained from multiple sources:

-- Advanced Very High Resolution Radiometer (AVHRR) imagery, courtesy of the U.S. National Oceanic and Atmospheric Administration (NOAA) National Environmental Satellite, Data and Information Service (NESDIS)
+- Advanced Very High Resolution Radiometer (AVHRR) imagery, courtesy of the U.S. National Oceanic and Atmospheric Administration (NOAA) National Environmental Satellite, Data and Information Service (NESDIS).

 How satellite sensors detect forest fires: